jlacar/aoc2015/README-Day18.md

 Most of the cognitive load, which I often refer to as "friction" (the [Carl von Clausewitz](https://clausewitzstudies.org) kind), is caused by the `fold()` and `flatten()` operations.

-The function `part1()` is a high-level function and as a reader, my main focus is gaining a high-level understanding, not so much the implementation details.
+The `part1()` function is a high-level function.
+As a reader trying to understand what the program does, my focus is on understanding _intent_, not so much the implementation details.
 I want to be able to connect what I'm reading with my understanding of the problem at a very high-level of abstraction.
-While they are key parts of the technical solution, `fold()` and `flatten()` have little to no connection to the abstract ideas from the problem statement: both of these are ideas from the technical solution space.
+While `fold()` and `flatten()` are key technical details, the have little to no connection to the abstract ideas from the problem statement.

 Compare that to the refactored version below: